Artificial intelligence takeover

 Rogue planet impact

 It’s not just asteroids and comets we have to worry about flying into us out of nowhere, it’s rogue planets too.
-Although this is a much more far-fetched apocalyptic scenario, we cannot rule it out given the 99.9% we don’t know about the universe.
+Although this is a much less feasible apocalyptic scenario, we cannot rule it out given the 99.9% we don’t know about the universe.
 By the time it becomes a possibility, it’ll be too late.

 Overpopulation